Estrax/Lambda-School-Day-020-Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+A component is a small and re-usable piece of code containing the code handling the logic and interface elements (API/UI).
+It allows to keep the code concise and less-redundant with the lower error rate at the same time.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account